12 Paihia Must-Dos

 9. Go mountain biking

 There are plenty of biking opportunities around Paihia, from the brand new Waitangi Mountain Bike Park to the Twin Coast Cycle Trail.
-Rent a bike from in town then hit the downhill trails of varying difficulties in the Waitangi Mountain Bike Park with lots of fun features to tackle along the way.
+Rent a bike from Paihia Mountain Bikes then hit the downhill trails of varying difficulties in the Waitangi Mountain Bike Park with lots of fun features to tackle along the way.
 For something a bit more chilled, try the Twin Coast Cycle Trail from Opua to Horeke.
 If you like mountain biking, then check out The Best Mountain Biking Regions in New Zealand.

 Location: Waitangi Mountain Bike Park, 33 Bayly Road, Waitangi.
 Ask bike operators about transport to or from the Twin Coast Cycle Trail.

-10. Take a self-guided day trip to kerikeri
+10. Take a self-guided day trip to Kerikeri

 Rainbow Falls in Kerikeri is not to be missed!
 The extremely accessible 27m high waterfall has many different viewing platforms.
 If you’re feeling adventurous, cross the stream and make your way around the back of the waterfall for a pretty insane perspective!
 Additionally, continue on the river walkway to Kemp House, the oldest surviving house in New Zealand, and visit the museum in the Stone Store.